 Appendix included at above link.

 Code.
-(Can be freely used for non-comercial purposes as long as attribution is preserved.)
+(Can be freely used for non-comercial purposes as long as original paper is cited.)

 Locally-capped products are a popular but poorly understood type of structured